 Relaxers are usually 13.0 to 14.0 on the pH scale.
 What most African American women don’t understand is that a shampoo’s pH only dilutes the pH of the relaxer temporarily.
 True neutralization of any substance is total destruction of its chemical action.
 Destroying hydroxide or peroxide while diluting pH should happen simultaneously.
 Hair care professionals are taught that these shampoos could actually stop the action of hydroxide, peroxide and other harsh chemicals.
 Yet it has never been scientifically proven.

 Research proves that most neutralizing shampoo only dilute pH momentarily.

 Our best research shows us that while the pH of chemical processes were momentarily diluted, the pH begins to rise minutes or even hours later.
 Leaving a feverish and inflammatory effect within the follicles and on the scalp.
 That’s why most clients that get a chemical service feel tightness to the scalp when laying down the night of their touch up.
 It usually wears off within the next few days.
 Most professionals could achieve great conditioning skills if they understood the power of pH and how to manipulate its function.
 Most hair loss and scalp conditions can be cured and prevented.
 There are certain ingredient combinations that destroy hydroxide as well as peroxide, however they must be intentionally formulated in order for a shampoo to be a true neutralizing shampoo.

 NOTE: lemon juice and vinegar will not work.
 The use of vinegar will create an acidic pH.
 It is too acidic and will burn and further dehydrate the scalp and hair.
-Unfortunately, the marketing of neutralizing shampoos is just myth.Tags: best shampoo, best shampoos, neutralizing shampoo, pH balanced shampoo
+Unfortunately, the marketing of neutralizing shampoos usually a myth, because the pH levels in most relaxers cannot be eradicated; because, they are much too aggressive.Tags: best shampoo, best shampoos, neutralizing shampoo, pH balanced shampoo